jarhart/SublimeSBT/README.md

 **Start Continuous Compiling, Start Continuous Testing**

  - Run `~ compile` or `~ test`.
 If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

+**Clear Errors**

+ - Clear any compile errors or test failures and remove any highlighting thereof.

 Configuring
 -----------